veryloooong/CTF-WriteUps/2023_SpaceHeroesCTF/crypto/crypto-tldr.md

 # Crypto

-(to the CTF team, please balance the categories in your next CTF. the pwn category is almost deserted, but the crypto is awfully easy (at least for 4/7 of them))

 ## Bynary Encoding (250- pts)

 > Starfleet has received a transmission from Bynaus.
 However, the message apears to be blank.
 Is there some kind of hidden message here?